-- Oil: I recommend olive oil just because it has a nice flavor, but avocado is another option.
+- Oil: I recommend a high-quality olive oil just because it has a nice flavor, but avocado is another option.
 Skip the super-refined oils like sunflower or vegetable!

-- Salt: Because every salad needs a little salt!
+- Salt: Because every salad needs a little flavor boost from salt!
 I recommend pink Himalayan sea salt.

 And then the 6th optional ingredient is garlic powder.
 If you want to use it to boost flavor, go for it.
 If not, skipping it is still totally fine!